RobertsLab/project-oyster-comparative-omics/README.md

 # project-oyster-comparative-omics

-Project exploring and comparing methylation and transcriptomic responses to ocean acidification in *Crassostrea virginica* and *Crassostrea gigas*
+Project exploring and comparing methylation and transcriptomic responses to ocean acidification in *Crassostrea virginica* and *Crassostrea gigas* adults and offspring.